 Transition- to the meeting area (same as above)

-Reading Work- read whole class novel independently, with partners or listen to audio version, during this time you should definitely be checking in with your readers (conferring) and how they are doing with the novel
+Reading Work Time- read whole class novel independently, with partners or listen to audio version, during this time you should definitely be checking in with your readers (conferring) and how they are doing with the novel

 Closure- discuss progress on whole class novel in groups or as a class; save juicy discussions until after everyone has finished the book